convexset/meteor-hierarchical-user-properties/README.md

 The main function of this package is to provide a framework for upward delegation of "properties" (e.g.: responsibilities) in hierarchies on the server-side.

 Consider a forest of trees representing hierarchies.
 Suppose a "property" is assigned to an "entity" on some node.
 Then it implies that:
- - "property" is assigned to that "entity" on that node with "upstream proximity" 0
+ - "property" is assigned to that "entity" on that node with "upstream distance" 0
- - "property" is assigned to that "entity" on the children of that node with "upstream proximity" 1
+ - "property" is assigned to that "entity" on the children of that node with "upstream distance" 1
- - "property" is assigned to that "entity" on the children of the children of that node with "upstream proximity" 2
+ - "property" is assigned to that "entity" on the children of the children of that node with "upstream distance" 2
  - and so on...
- - if "property" is assigned to that "entity" on a descendant of that node, the "upstream proximity" of common descendants of our original node and the aforementioned descendant is the smaller of the two "candidate values"
+ - if "property" is assigned to that "entity" on a descendant of that node, the "upstream distance" of common descendants of our original node and the aforementioned descendant is the smaller of the two "candidate values"

 Note that the usual "top of the pyramid owns everything" functionality can be achieved via the usual types of node children/recursive tree traversal stuff.
 Here: `node.getRoot()`, `node.getChildren()` and `node.getAllDescendants()`.